hicupalot/BecomeRanboo/README.md

-# com.hicupalot.BecomeRanboo
+# BecomeRanboo
-Simple plugin to become Ranboo, this is a work in progress!!
+Simple plugin to become Ranboo from DreamSMP